 Comments on BW/BPC live Connections in SAP Analytics Cloud

-For all those who are in a hurry, this picture might explain everything:
+For all those who are in a hurry, these pictures might explain everything:

 All those who are interested in a little more information we would like to invite to continue reading to find out the details of this exciting new feature…